ghostframoso/infinity/ft_printf/README.md

-**ft_printf - Because ft_putnbr() and ft_putstr() aren't enough**
-This project has been created as part of the 42 curriculum by jomason.
+**This project has been created as part of the 42 curriculum by jomason.**

+**ft_printf** - Because ft_putnbr() and ft_putstr() aren't enough

 📝 **Description**

 The goal of this project is straightforward: recode the printf() function from the standard C library (libc).
 Through this exercise, I discovered the power of variadic functions in C and the importance of creating well-structured, extensible code.
 The resulting library, libftprintf.a, can be integrated into future 42 projects.

-🛠️ **Usage**
+🛠️ **Instructions**

 Compilation

 The project includes a Makefile that compiles the source files using cc with the flags -Wall -Wextra -Werror.

-Bash
-make        # Compiles libftprintf.a
+Bash make # Compiles libftprintf.a
-make clean  # Removes object files make fclean # Removes object files and the library make re     # Rebuilds the project
+make clean # Removes object files make fclean # Removes object files and the library make re # Rebuilds the project Integration
-Integration

 To use ft_printf in your own C code:

 Include the header: #include "ft_printf.h"

 Link the library during compilation: cc main.c libftprintf.a

 🔍 **Supported Conversions**

 My implementation handles the following mandatory format specifiers:

-Specifier	Description	[cite]
+Specifier Description

-%c
-Prints a single character.
+%c Prints a single character.

-%s
-Prints a string (standard C convention).
+%s Prints a string (standard C convention).

-%p
-Prints a void * pointer in hexadecimal format.
+%p Prints a void * pointer in hexadecimal format.

-%d
-Prints a decimal (base 10) number.
+%d Prints a decimal (base 10) number.

-%i
-Prints an integer in base 10.
+%i Prints an integer in base 10.

-%u
-Prints an unsigned decimal (base 10) number.
+%u Prints an unsigned decimal (base 10) number.

-%x
-Prints a number in hexadecimal (base 16) lowercase.
+%x Prints a number in hexadecimal (base 16) lowercase.

-%X
-Prints a number in hexadecimal (base 16) uppercase.
+%X Prints a number in hexadecimal (base 16) uppercase.

-%%
-Prints a percent sign.
+%% Prints a percent sign.

+🚀 **Resources**

+The man and the world wide web.

 🧮 **Implementation Details**

 Algorithm & Logic

 My implementation uses a modular dispatch system: